cockroachdb/docs/v20.2/explain-analyze.md

 rows read | The number of rows read by the processor. | Both
-@&lt;n&gt; | The index of the column relative to the input. | Both max memory used | How much memory (if any) is used to buffer rows. | Row-oriented engine only execution time | How long the engine spent executing the processor. | Vectorized engine only max vectorized memory allocated | How much memory is allocated to the processor to buffer batches of columnar data. | Vectorized engine only max disk used | How much disk (if any) is used to buffer data.
-Routers and processors will spill to disk buffering if there is not enough memory to buffer the data. | Both left(@&lt;n&gt;)=right(@&lt;n&gt;) | The equality columns used in the join. | Both stored side | The smaller table that was stored as an in-memory hash table. | Both rows routed | How many rows were sent by routers, which can be used to understand network usage. | Both bytes sent | The number of actual bytes sent (i.e., encoding of the rows).
+@&lt;n&gt; | The index of the column relative to the input. | Both max memory used | How much memory (if any) is used to buffer rows. | Row-oriented engine only max disk used | How much disk (if any) is used to buffer data.
+Routers and processors will spill to disk buffering if there is not enough memory to buffer the data. | Row-oriented engine only execution time | How long the engine spent executing the processor. | Vectorized engine only max vectorized memory allocated | How much memory is allocated to the processor to buffer batches of columnar data. | Vectorized engine only max vectorized disk used | How much disk (if any) is used to buffer columnar data.
+Processors will spill to disk buffering if there is not enough memory to buffer the data. | Vectorized engine only left(@&lt;n&gt;)=right(@&lt;n&gt;) | The equality columns used in the join. | Both stored side | The smaller table that was stored as an in-memory hash table. | Both rows routed | How many rows were sent by routers, which can be used to understand network usage. | Row-oriented engine only bytes sent | The number of actual bytes sent (i.e., encoding of the rows).
 This is only relevant when doing network communication. | Both
 Render | The stage that renders the output. | Both by hash | _(Orange box)_ The router, which is a component that takes one stream of input rows and sends them to a node according to a routing algorithm.<br><br>For example, a hash router hashes columns of a row and sends the results to the node that is aggregating the result rows. | Both